While Program Designed to Protect Childhood Arrivals Is at Risk, Renewals Ongoing

 Our main goal is to see if you qualify for any available program.
 We are honest about your chances of obtaining legal status, whether temporary or permanent.
 Currently, according to a report from CNN, there are currently about 700,000 DACA participants in the country, all of whom were undocumented immigrants who came to the United States as children.
 What do you need to know about DACA and current issues surrounding it?

 Flexing its hard line on immigration, Trump terminated the DACA program and indicated that DACA recipients would be unable to receive protections after March 5, 2018.
 However, a federal judge blocked Trump’s plan to end DACA, and the U.S. Supreme Court declined to hear the case.
 Since the federal court issued an injunction, “the Trump administration must resume accepting renewal applications.”
 As such, it is important for people who had protections under the DACA program to understand how they can seek renewals.
-We are processing DACA renewal applications for clients today at Ozment Law, but it is extremely important to renew soon if you qualify, because the court’s injunction could end at any time.
+We are processing DACA renewal applications for clients today at Ozment Law, PLC, but it is extremely important to renew soon if you qualify, because the court’s injunction could end at any time.

 As part of the injunction now in effect, DACA recipients can renew their DACA benefits even before their current two-year grant of benefits is up.
 However, renewing early may result in less than two full additional years of work authorization.

 Criteria for DACA Protection

 An individual could request DACA if she or he met all of the following requirements:

 - Was younger than 31 as of June 15, 2012;

 - Came to the United States prior to individual’s 16th birthday;

 - Has continuously resided in the United States from June 15, 2007, up until the present;

 - Was physically present in the United States on June 15, 2012, as well as at the time of making the DACA request;